jinstrong/stdfparser/README.md

 # stdfparser
 Automatically exported from code.google.com/p/stdfparser

+Please be reminded that this tool is only compatible with python2 yet.

 This Repo is originally cloned from code.google.com/p/stdfparser, which is already pretty robust and full.
 I modified/added some more functions so that it makes more meaning and reduces summary & report time: